-Each year there are around 750,000 teen pregnancies in the U.S., and most of those are unplanned.
 Getting pregnant before you’re ready can be a huge shock.
-The emotional and financial stress of raising a baby can be a lot even for an older couple.
+The emotional stress and money worries of raising a baby can be a lot even for an older couple.
 Imagine what your life would be like if you had to get up with a baby in the night and take care of it every day!

 Abstinence is the safest way to prevent the challenges that come with teen pregnancy.
-Check out some of these challenges:
+Check out some of these facts about teen pregnancy:

-- Teen mothers are less likely to go to college.
+- Teen mothers are less likely to finish high school.

 - Teen moms are more likely to be — and stay — single parents.

 - Babies born to teen moms face greater health risks.

 - Teen moms face health risks, too, including possibly being obese later in life.

 - Teen moms are at a higher risk of being poor.